rodrigoluciomx/rodrigoluciomx/README.md

 ## Hi, I'm Rodrigo Lucio 🫡
-`Open to work`

 # 👨🏽‍💻 About me:

-<p>I am a mechatronics professional passionate about the Industrial Internet of Things (IIoT).
+<p>I am a mechatronics engineer passionate about the Industrial Internet of Things (IIoT).
 My programming expertise focuses on Rust for developing IIoT solutions and Ladder Logic Diagram with PLCs.
 I also dive into Artificial Intelligence to enhance industrial processes and am a blockchain enthusiast.</p>
 <p>I consider myself a proactive person; I like to work with people and listen to their advice and ideas in order to do better work.
 I'm very compromised with my self-development.
 It is very important to be healthy and have a good life/work balance. </p>

 - 🌱 I’m currently learning blockchain and AI.